cloudControl/documentation/Guides/PHP/CakePHP.md

 ###2.2 Logging to syslog

 CakePHP by default stores the logs to the file system.
 The cloudControl platform provides a syslog to write the logs to a database and it is recommended to configure CakePHP to log to syslog.
 You can read the log by:

 ~~~bash
 $ cctrlapp APP_NAME/DEPLOYMENT_NAME log error
 ~~~

 ###2.3 Auto-magically determine the environment and set the configuration

-CakePHP has no built-in support for different environments, but having different environments is often really convenient, e.g to account for differences between development, staging and production.
+CakePHP has no built-in support for different environments, but having different environments is often really convenient, e.g to account for differences between *development*, *staging* and *production*.
 It is likely that each environment will have different configuration settings.
 For that reason, we need to be able to differentiate between all the environments.
 The app should know the environment it runs in to set up the proper configuration options.
 That way the same code will run in all the environments.